meodai/palette-aldente/README.md

-  --no-autoname                 unnamed palettes will be have "Untitled <n>" as name -F, --formats <string>        comma separated list of formats to convert to -D, --defaultformat <string>  default color format outputted in your target file (default: "hex") -S, --svg <boolean>           export an overview SVG of the palettes (default: true) --no-svg                      do not export an overview SVG of the palettes -J, --js <boolean>            export a JS wrapper file with the palettes an a minimal API (default: true)
+  --no-autoname                 unnamed palettes will be have "Untitled <n>" as name -F, --formats <string>        comma separated list of formats to convert to -D, --defaultformat <string>  default color format outputted in your target file (default: "hex") -N, --namelist <string>       specify color name list to use to name colors on export (default: "bestOf") -S, --svg <boolean>           export an overview SVG of the palettes (default: true) --no-svg                      do not export an overview SVG of the palettes -J, --js <boolean>            export a JS wrapper file with the palettes an a minimal API (default: true)